 Stationary waves are produced due to the superposition of two identical simple harmonic progressive waves traveling through the same part of the medium in opposite direction.
 In the case of pipe open at both ends, the air molecules near the open end are free to vibrate, hence they vibrate with maximum amplitude.
-Therefore the open end becomes an antinode.
+Therefore each open end becomes an antinode.

-The next possible mode of vibration is called the 1st overtone. (in above fig) In this case, two nodes and three antinodes are formed.
-If λ2 and n2 be the corresponding wavelength and frequency,
+The next possible mode of vibrations of the air column open at both ends is as shown in the below figure.
+In this case, two nodes and three antinodes are formed.
+If λ1 and n1 be the corresponding wavelength and frequency,

 λ1 = L and n1 = `v/(λ_1) = v/(L) = v/(l + 2e) = 2n` ...(2)

 This is the frequency of the second harmonic or first overtone.